DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 description: |-
   Find out what extra grants and schemes are available if you have children or other caring responsibilities.
 related_content:
-    Is teaching right for me? : "/is-teaching-right-for-me" Choosing the right teacher training course provider: "/blog/choosing-the-right-teacher-training-course-provider" Get school experience: "/train-to-be-a-teacher/get-school-experience"
+    Becoming a mum sparked my interest in teaching : "/blog/becoming-a-mum-sparked-my-interest-in-teaching" Is teaching right for me? : "/is-teaching-right-for-me" Choosing the right teacher training course provider: "/blog/choosing-the-right-teacher-training-course-provider" Get school experience: "/train-to-be-a-teacher/get-school-experience"